kobzevvv/open-ui-chat-google-cloud-run-deploy/README.md

-## Open UI Chat on Google Cloud Run — One-command Deploy
+## Open WebUI on Google Cloud Run — One-command Deploy

-This repo provides configuration-as-code to deploy the upstream open-ui-chat container (UI+API) to Google Cloud Run using a single command.
+This repo provides configuration-as-code to deploy the upstream Open WebUI container to Google Cloud Run using a single command.

 ### What you get
-- Cloud Run deploy script (`deploy.sh`) that sources `.env`, generates any missing secrets, and deploys with best-practice flags
+- Cloud Run deploy script (`deploy.sh`) that sources `.env` and deploys with best-practice flags
 - Environment template (`.env.example`) with all required/optional variables
 - `.gitignore` that keeps secrets (like `.env`) out of version control